sebfisch/explicit-sharing/index.md

 This [Haskell] package implements explicit sharing of monadic effects.
-Its most prominent application is probably the implementation of lazy non-determinism to emulate functional-logic programming.
+Its most prominent application is probably the implementation of lazy non-determinism to emulate functional logic programming.

 install